tobyfan1980/tobyfan1980.github.io/_posts/2017-02-08-Azure-Powershell-China-Cloud.md

 State            : Enabled
 ```

-3.4) generate accesstoken using http requst
+3.4) generate accesstoken using http requst.
+Be careful, in body, the "resource" link has to have the backslash at the end.

 ```
 PS C:\> Invoke-RestMethod -Uri https://login.chinacloudapi.cn/{tenentId}/oauth2/token?api-version=1.0